 The institution publishes and accurately reflects its accredited status.
 The institution uses the official DEAC accreditation logo and statement of accreditation in its advertisements, promotional literature, letterheads, and website.
 The institution states its accredited status in its catalog and on its website.
-DEAC's name, address, telephone number, and web address is published in the institution's catalog.
+DEAC's name, address, telephone number, and web address are published in the institution's catalog.
 An institution refers to its accredited status as follows:

-• Accredited by the Distance Education Accrediting Commission

-DEAC Accredited

-- i.
-The accredited institution only refers to DEAC's recognition by the U.S. Department of Education as, "The Distance Education Accrediting Commission is listed by the U.S. Department of Education as a recognized accrediting agency." - ii.
-The accredited institution only refers to DEAC's recognition by the Council for Higher Education Accreditation (CHEA) as, "The Distance Education Accrediting Commission is recognized by the Council for Higher Education Accreditation (CHEA)." - iii.
-The accredited institution publicly corrects any misleading or inaccurate information it releases on its accreditation status, contents of its onsite team reports from accreditation-related visits, and/or actions taken by the Distance Education Accrediting Commission with respect to the institution. - iv.
-All courses and programs are approved by DEAC before the institution advertises or enrolls students in them.
+- Accredited by the Distance Education Accrediting Commission - DEAC Accredited - 1.
+The accredited institution refers to DEAC's recognition by the U.S. Department of Education only as follows: "The Distance Education Accrediting Commission is listed by the U.S. Department of Education as a recognized accrediting agency." - 2.
+The accredited institution refers to DEAC's recognition by the Council for Higher Education Accreditation (CHEA) only as follows: "The Distance Education Accrediting Commission is recognized by the Council for Higher Education Accreditation (CHEA)." - 3.
+The accredited institution publicly corrects any misleading or inaccurate information it releases on its accreditation status, contents of its onsite team reports from accreditation-related visits, and/or actions taken by the Distance Education Accrediting Commission with respect to the institution. - 4.
+All courses and programs of the institution are approved by DEAC before the institution advertises them or enrolls students in them.
 The institution uses the term "College" or "University" in its name only if it offers academic degree programs.